 Pregnancy and birth can have an impact on your physical, emotional, and sexual health.
 The provider who delivered your baby will check how your body is healing, but other care providers may also be important as you recover and adjust to new changes in your body and your life.
-These questions can help you focus on how different providers can best support your and your family's health.
+These questions can help you focus on how different providers can best support your and your family's health (and you may want to ask some of these questions before you give birth).

 These lists of (self-reported) HIV-affirming and knowledgeable providers, developed by The Well Project, may offer good places to start for referrals in your area: